SpongePowered/SpongeDocs/source/plugin/basics/entities/spawning.rst

 Spawning an Entity
 ==================

-In almost all cases, to spawn an entity, you need an `EntityType <http://spongepowered.github.io/SpongeAPI/org/spongepowered/api/entity/EntityType.html>`__, a `World <http://spongepowered.github.io/SpongeAPI/org/spongepowered/api/world/World.html>`__, and a `Location <http://spongepowered.github.io/SpongeAPI/org/spongepowered/api/world/Location.html>`__ to do so.
+In almost all cases, to spawn an entity, you need an `EntityType <http://spongepowered.github.io/SpongeAPI/org/spongepowered/api/entity/EntityType.html>`__, an `Extent <http://spongepowered.github.io/SpongeAPI/org/spongepowered/api/world/extent/Extent.html>`__, and a `Location <http://spongepowered.github.io/SpongeAPI/org/spongepowered/api/world/Location.html>`__ to do so.

 For example, let's try to spawn a Creeper: